Faculty

 Winston Chen

-I’m a first-year Ph.D. student in CSE.
-My research interests are explainable AI (XAI) and their applications in healthcare.
-Currently, I’m building machine learning models to optimize hospital resource allocation and studying approaches to improve physician-AI collaborations in real clinical settings.
-Previously I developed an error-controlled neural network interpretation method for biological hypothesis generation.
+I’m a second-year Ph.D. candidate in CSE.
+My research interests are explainability and causality and their applications in healthcare.
+Currently, I’m building machine learning models to optimize hospital resource allocation and studying planning-based approaches for intervention decision-makings in social networks.
+Previously, I developed an error-controlled neural network interpretation method for biological hypothesis generation.

 Research Specialists